Rule 4501-8-09 | Course requirements.

 (1) No behind-the-wheel training shall be given to a student who does not hold and carry a valid temporary permit or operator's license.
 No student shall be given behind-the-wheel instruction using a permit or license which has expired or which has been suspended or revoked;

 (2) When a student operates a motor vehicle upon public highways, a licensed instructor shall be in the vehicle seated beside the driver.
 The instructor shall wear, in a conspicuous location, an identification card.
-The identification card shall display a clear photo of the instructor's face, the instructor's name and the name of the driver training school for which the instructor is working;
+The identification card displays a clear photo of the instructor's face, the instructor's name and the name of the driver training school for which the instructor is working;

 (3) No instructor shall give a student behind-the-wheel instruction before the student has received at least two hours of classroom instruction;